fuze-ac/api-specs/API_ARCHITECTURE_SPEC.md

 3. **Derived read remains read-only**
    - Given a dashboard summary view
-   - When the aggregated read endpoint composes billing and credits state
+   - When the aggregated read endpoint composes billing and Platform Credits state
    - Then the response presents derived data without mutating canonical billing or credits truth

-### 26.2 Negative cases
+### 29.2 Negative cases

 4. **Cross-domain convenience write is rejected**
    - Given a product domain attempts to mutate billing truth directly